-All volunteers are granted use of the Lighthouse library and archives, under supervision of the curator.
-You will also receive our monthly newsletter.
+All volunteers are granted use of the lighthouse library and archives, under supervision of the curator, you will receive our quarterly newsletter, as well as annual training and continuing education opportunities.

-Assistant Keeper Volunteer: After volunteers have accumulated their first 50 hours in a calendar year (approved by the Volunteer Coordinator), they will receive a free Lighthouse T-shirt, a permanent name tag, a 20% discount in the gift shop and an invitation to our volunteer appreciation dinner.
+Assistant Keeper Volunteer: After volunteers have accumulated their first 50 hours (approved by the Volunteer Coordinator) in a calendar year-Oct 1 through Sep 30-they will receive a free lighthouse t-shirt, a permanent name tag, a 20% discount in the gift shop and an invitation to our volunteer appreciation dinner.
 You will be eligible for a PLA membership.
 See membership section for details.

-Keeper Volunteer: Any member or volunteer who has accumulated 100 hours in a calendar year (approved by the Volunteer Coordinator), will receive a 30% discount in the museum shop and be considered for a free membership for the following calendar year, conditional upon review and approval of the membership committee.
+Keeper Volunteer: Any member or volunteer who has accumulated 100 hours (approved by the Volunteer Coordinator) in a calendar year-Oct 1 through Sep 30-will receive a 30% discount in the museum shop and they will be considered for a free membership for the following calendar year conditional upon review and approval of the membership committee.
 See membership section for details.